largeapp/gcn-lrp/README.md

-# GCN-LRP explanation: exploring latent attention of graph convolutional networks
+# Explanation for graph convolutional networks
-GCN-LRP is a repository of codes and experiment results for GCN-LRP explanation and exploring latent attention of graph convolutional networks.
+GCN-LRP is a repository of codes and experiment results for explanation for graph convolutional networks.
 ### Publications
 See the following publications for examples of this code in use:
  * **GCN-LRP explanation: exploring latent attention of graph convolutional networks.** Jinlong Hu, Tenghui Li, Shoubin Dong. (submitted)